dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* MTD

    MTD_CONV_THRESH
-     A single number to specify the convolution threshold used by mode-TD for both forecast and observation files.
+     A single convolution threshold used by mode-TD for both forecast and observation files.
 Has the same behavior as setting :term:`FCST_MTD_CONV_THRESH` and :term:`OBS_MTD_CONV_THRESH` to the same value.

      | *Used by:* MTD